Deportes Recoleta

-Club Deportes Recoleta is an association football club of Chile of the commune of Recoleta, situated in the town of Santiago.
+Club de Deportes Recoleta, commonly shortened to Deportes Recoleta, is an association football club of Chile of the commune of Recoleta, situated in the town of Santiago.
 It was the champion of the Tercera División B in 2015 and the champion of the Segunda Division of Chile in 2021 playing now in the Primera B, the second level of Chilean football.

 History

 The Corporación Municipal de Deportes de Recoleta through its mayor, Daniel Jadue, raises the interest of framing and develop a structural program it will be mainly the conformation of a sports club football of amateur nature that compete in the Tercera División B of the Championship ANFA, And that it develops under certain selective parameters that will generate a new organizational array in regard to the process of recruitment and training of future values that they perform in the sporting activity.

 Official debut

 The club was accepted to play the Tercera División B of Chile in the year 2014, the same year of its creation, in his first official match, falls defeated 1-0 to Quintero Unido, the first official victory of the recoletanos would come in the date 3, by beating him as a visitor 4-2 to another team that he debuted at the tournament, as it was Ferro Lampa.
 And your first triumph as local, was performed on the date 4, in the Estadio Municipal de Recoleta, before the historic Ferroviarios, defeating them 2-1.
 In that tournament the club ended in the second place of the North Zone with 38 points, one less than the leader, qualifying to the second phase.
 Despite all predictions, ended up being deleted, after falling before Real San Joaquin in the last date, plus another result that the left outside the playoff by the promotion, only by goal difference.